symbol/symbol-docs/source/getting-started/setup-workstation.rst

 Getting test currency
 *********************

 To announce a transaction, the sender should pay a :doc:`fee <../concepts/fees>` to provide an incentive to those who validate and secure the network and run the infrastructure.
-This cost is paid in ``cat.currency`` mosaics, the default network token.
+This cost is paid in ``nem.xem`` mosaics, the default network currency of the public network.

-Now that you have created your first account, try to request ``cat.currency`` units from the **testnet faucet**.
-Navigate |faucet|, indicate the amount of cat.currency you want to receive and the address, and click "CLAIM!".
+Now that you have created your first account, try to request ``nem.xem`` units from the **testnet faucet**. |faucet|, indicate the amount of nem.xem you want to receive and the address, and click "CLAIM!".

 .. figure:: ../resources/images/screenshots/faucet.png
     :align: center

-After the transaction gets confirmed, check if the account has received ``cat.currency`` using the command-line tool.
+After the transaction gets confirmed, check if the account has received ``nem.xem`` using the command-line tool.

 .. code-block:: bash